Three Things I Avoid Saying to My Kids

 3. “Boys don’t do that”

 I am a boy mom.
 Currently, three boys to be exact.
-They are each unique, special and beautiful individuals.
+They are each unique, special, and beautiful individuals.
 I want them to become the biggest, truest, loveliest versions of themselves without feeling trapped by any external pressure of what it means to be a “boy.”

 In Brené Brown’s book “Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead,” she discusses “toxic masculinity” and how these expectations can feel like a cage for men.
 For further information on how strict gender roles negatively impact both boys and girls, I highly recommend this book.
-(It is one of my favorite books of all time.)

 Thanks for reading!